mattvenn/turtleprize/lesson-2.md

 # Learning objectives

-* Students will learn about loops and variables
+* Students will learn about loops and variables.
-* Students will get better at spotting errors
+* Students will get better at spotting errors.

 # Resources